 Indian Elm, red elm, gray elm

-No adverse reactions or drug interactions have not been reported following use of slippery elm.
+Adverse reactions or drug interactions have not been reported following use of slippery elm.

 - Cancer treatment

 - Carbohydrates: Mucilage (hexose, pentose, methylpentose), galactose, glucose, galacturonic acid

 Mechanism of Action

 Mucilage is responsible for the demulcent, emollient, and antitussive properties.
 Insoluble polysaccharides in mucilage (hexose, pentose, methylpentose) form a viscous material following oral administration or when prepared for topical use.
 Fiber content is thought to reduce gastrointestinal transit time, act as a bulk forming laxative, and adsorb toxins.
 Mucosal biopsies from patients with active ulcerative colitis incubated with slippery elm showed a dose-dependent reduction in oxygen free radicals (4).
 Another in vitro study also showed antioxidant scavenging activity (5).
 The tannin component can act as an astringent (2).
 Fatty acid esters such as oleic and palmitic acid are thought to be responsible for antitumor activity (3), but the specific mechanism remain unclear.

 Theoretically, slippery elm may slow the absorption of concomitantly administered oral medications (6).

 Hawrelak JA, et al. Effects of two natural medicine formulations on irritable bowel syndrome symptoms: a pilot study.
 J Altern Complement Med.
 2010 Oct;16(10):1065-71.